Liu E (writer)

 Liu E (劉鶚 (刘鹗, Liú È, Liu E); also spelled Liu O; 18 October 1857 – 23 August 1909), courtesy name Tieyun (鐵雲 (铁云, Tiěyún, T'ieh-yün)), was a Chinese writer, archaeologist and politician of the late Qing Dynasty.

 Government and politics

 Liu was a native of Dantu (modern day Zhenjiang).
 In the government, he worked with flood control, famine relief, and railroads.
 He became disillusioned with official ideas of reform and became a proponent of private economic development modeled after western systems.
 During the Boxer Uprising he speculated in government rice, distributing it to the poor.
-He was cashiered for these efforts, but shrewd investments had left him wealthy enough to follow his pioneering archaeological studies and to write fiction.
+He was cashiered for these efforts, but shrewd investments had left him wealthy enough to follow his pioneering archaeological studies of the oracle bone inscriptions and to write fiction.